-Other Thoughts: This is a pretty good course, but I have to say it is pretty lame that a pay to play course did not even have a map up in the plexi'glass kiosk right at the start of the course. $3.00 is not too much, but how much would this cost?
-Wondering lost with no idea how to get going on the back really dampened the day.
+This is a pretty good course, but I have to say it wore out my patience.
+It took 20 minutes for the staff to admit that they could not find me a map.
+But what was really lame was that a pay to play course did not even have a map posted in the kiosk.
+Wandering lost with no idea how to get going on the back really dampened the day.
 (There were good signs once I finally got to the denser woods).

 This was a beautiful, sunny saturday but I only saw about 10 players, all but 2 on the "Front 7".
-The back seemed to have scared most players off and I could see why).
-Does it make sense to put nearly every pin in the 'Throw long and blind' position when leaves have buried the course ? 'm sorry to complain but the fact that the back was nearly un;played seems to indicate something here.
-Throw in a few redundalntly dense tree holes and it just wasn't much fun.
+The back seemed to have scared most players off and I could see why.
+Does it make sense to put nearly every pin in the 'Throw long and blind' position when leaves have buried the course?
+I'm sorry to complain but the fact that the back was nearly unplayed seems to indicate something here.
+Throw in a few redundantly dense tree holes and it just wasn't much fun.